zainabm27/Bina-insight/README.md

-# Bina-Insight
+# Bina Insight
 ## Multi-Agent AI System for Data-Driven Entrepreneurship in Rural
 ### Overview
-Bina-insight is a scalable multi-agent AI platform that empowers entrepreneurs, small business owners, and community development organizations to make data-driven decisions using local community feedback.
+Bina Insight is a scalable multi-agent AI platform that empowers entrepreneurs, small business owners, and community development organizations to make data-driven decisions using local community feedback.
 The platform collects public survey responses, automatically cleans and processes the data, applies Natural Language Processing (NLP) to identify recurring needs and service gaps, scores potential business opportunities based on community demand, and transforms the results into an intuitive Tableau dashboard.
 While this prototype has been developed with Al Qua’a, Al Ain as its pilot community, Bina-insight is designed as a scalable and adaptable platform that can be implemented across rural communities throughout the United Arab Emirates.
 By providing localized insights from any region, the platform enables entrepreneurs to identify real market opportunities, reduce uncertainty, and launch businesses that address genuine community needs rather than relying on assumptions.